 The condition shows symptoms depending on the severity of shunt across the patent ductus arteriosus.
 Symptoms also vary depending on the baby’s term and the size of the defect.
 A small PDA may go undetected until adulthood since it may not cause severe symptoms.
 In contrast, a large-sized defect shows signs and symptoms soon after birth.

 Common signs and symptoms seen in infants with a large PDA may include (2):

-- Sweating while eating or crying
+- Sweating while feeding or crying

 - Getting tired easily